steven-shoemaker/portfolio-streamlit/README.md

 numpy==1.19.2

-Just Download the repository, install the necessary libraries and then run
+Just download the repository, install the necessary libraries and then run
  ```python
 streamlit run quant_st.py
 ```